li-pearl/nemo/README.md

 - 💸 Susquehanna IEEE, Lemelson Foundation, CASEF and PJAS for providing funding and encouragement to continue making
 - My grandfather
 - Open source example contributers in face_recognition
-- My friends for providing their faces for testing

 Dedicated to my boro ma